-Verify the Windshear, GPWS and TAS (TAS) voice alerts are compatible.
-For TAS units with Processor part number suffix of -6 or subsequent, the mute input to the TAS may be used to momentarily override the TAS audio to prioritize TAWS or EGPWS audio.
-See Section II for more information.
+Verify the Windshear, GPWS and TAS voice alerts are compatible.
+Depending on configuration of the TAS processor, the mute input to the TAS may be used to momentarily override the TAS audio to prioritize TAWS or EGPWS audio.
+See Section 2 for more information.